brian-penguin/presentations/README.md

 1. Add slides in an ordered fashion!
 The ordered presented is the way it will be rendered
 1. run `./bin/present <DIRECTORY>` to start presentation

+if you want an individual section preview you can use glow directly `glow <PATH-TO-FILE>`